Restream/reindexer-py/README.md

     precepts (:obj:`list` of :obj:`str`): A dictionary of index definition

 #### Raises:
-    Exception: Raises with an error message of API return if Transaction is over
+    TransactionError: Raises with an error message of API return if Transaction is over
-    Exception: Raises with an error message of API return on non-zero error code
+    ApiError: Raises with an error message of API return on non-zero error code

 <a id="pyreindexer.transaction.Transaction.update"></a>